MinaFoundation/Core-Grants/RFCs/rfc-0011-liquid-staking.md

 By opening this RFC, I hope to gain insight from block producers, L2 developers and zkapp developers about the feasibility and compatibility of different approaches.
 ## Conclusion
-There is a strong need for LST on Mina, but there is not an obvious trivial implement.
+There is a strong need for inflation protection on Mina, but there is not an obvious trivial implementation.
 The community ought to dedicate resources to understanding this problem and building a solution.